JeffreyRiggle/my-site/content/blog/discord-electron-study/index.md

 In my first attempt to review the code I found myself fixated on issues that amounted to being nerd sniped on code style.
 Upon reflection I realized that may of these changes would amount to nearly identical bytecode.
 For example many of them had just been new features like [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) or [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring).

-As I movee past the superficial critiques I noticed a few things that seemed non-stadandard.
+As I moved past the superficial critiques I noticed a few things that seemed non-stadandard.
 The first was that I had no unit tests in any of my electron app or rendered application code.
-The second was that I was using plain JavaScript, no Typescript anywhere to be seen.
+The second was that I was using plain JavaScript, no TypeScript anywhere to be seen.
 At first I wanted to call this an issue but again with more reflection I think this was wise.

 Unit tests are wonderful when you are building a production product.
 However, when you are just tinkering and learning it only serves to get in your way.
 Making assertions on fundamently flawed prototypes is a perfect waste of time.

-In the case of Typescript, a strong argument can be made that adding Typescript is only a net benefit.
-The common argument would be that you get to control how strict the types are an you can always abuse `any`, `function`, or `unknown` to unlock a higher velocity.
+A strong argument can be made that adding TypeScript is only a net benefit.
+The common argument would be that you get to control how strict the types are.
+You can always abuse `any`, `function`, or `unknown` to unlock a higher velocity.
 That is certainly something I could not argue with.
-However, Typescript is not a first class citizen in this ecosystem.
-If you give raw Typescript to the browser or Node it will fail.
-In order to leverage Typescript this means adding in a build step to compile your Typescript.
+However, TypeScript is not a first class citizen in this ecosystem.
+If you give raw TypeScript to the browser or Node it will fail.
+In order to leverage TypeScript this means adding in a build step to compile your TypeScript.
 This takes time to setup the appropriate build pipeline.
 It also adds time on every chnage to compile your code.
 To make matters worse since you can fall back to such unrestrictive types you are just paying a development time cost for questionable gains.
-A code base that is typescript but only uses `any` is a net negative.
+A code base that is TypeScript but only uses `any` is a net negative.
 While I am not against TypeScript in this case I would defend my choice not to use it.

-## Package manager wars

-One thing that kept coming up in these repositories was finding the use of [yarn](https://yarnpkg.com/).
-At the time it seemed like the clear winner, having the lock file was a massive win.
-I had been burned too many times with odd build artifacts due to some loose patch or minor version.
-Now years later I can see it is hard to dethrone the encumbant.
-A quick change to add a proper lock file and npm was back on top.
-That is not to say that yarn is not still valuable but a large majority of its popularty was erased in short time.
-In this case yarn was just another dependency I had to add to my machine and build pipelines so to make maintance easier I removed it.

 ## Getting started with Electron